-If you’re reading this, we’re going to assume that you’ve already taken A-levels and they didn’t quite go to plan – either you didn’t get the grades you wanted, or perhaps you took them many years ago and you need updated certificates.
+If you’re reading this, we’re going to assume that you’ve already taken A-level courses and they didn’t quite go to plan – either you didn’t get the grades you wanted, or perhaps you took them many years ago and you need updated certificates.
 Either way, you’re not alone!
-Hundreds of students of all ages commit to re-taking their A-levels with Oxbridge because we offer an exam pass guarantee and the flexibility to progress in your own time and space, with unlimited tutor support.
+Hundreds of students of all ages commit to re-taking their online A-levels or GCSEs with Oxbridge because we offer an exam pass guarantee and the flexibility to progress in your own time and space, with personal tutor support.
 Evidence shows that students can jump up multiple grades when they re-sit exams, having taken the extra time needed to study and prepare.
-So, if you’re wanting better A-level results, we’ll help you figure out how to get them.
+So, if you want better A-level results, we’ll help you figure out how to get them.

 - How long will it take me to pass my exams?

 - What kind of tutor support will I receive?

 - Which awarding body will issue my certificate?

 - How does Oxbridge’s ‘exam pass guarantee’ work?

 Have you got your heart set on a dream career?
 Maybe you want to become a doctor, an engineer, or perhaps a lawyer.
 Many professions require A-levels at the very least, but most careers are more accessible if you have a university degree.
 Now, as you probably already know, universities give potential students a conditional offer, which means they must achieve certain grades in their A-levels to be accepted.
 Whilst it’s possible to still be accepted with lower grades through the ‘clearing’ process, universities will still decline many people for undesirable results.
 This is because they fear that students with low grades won’t be able to cope with a higher-level course.